Written by: Stefanie Gray

-Based on these reports, not only are physical stores still relevant but it is important to note that mobile is playing an increasingly larger role in the path-to-purchase.
+Based on these reports, not only are physical stores still relevant but it is important to note that mobile marketing programs, such as promotional text messages and mobile coupons, are playing an increasingly larger role in the path-to-purchase.
 Based on years of experience working with some of the largest retailers in the US, following are eight ways in which our retailer customers improve in-store mobile engagement.

 Advertising in-store is a great way to increase mobile app downloads.
 A CodeBroker retailer customer encourages consumers to download the mobile app by instructing them to text in the keyword APP to the retailer’s shortcode.
 Signage is placed at key locations throughout the store, such as check-out, so that consumers can download the app while they wait in line.

 In addition, the retailer delivers a “thank you” offer as further incentive to download the mobile app.
-An example of a “thank you” offer is 10% off the consumer’s entire basket valid for their next visit, in-store only.
+An example of a “thank you” offer is a promotional text message with a mobile coupons that offers 10% off the consumer’s entire basket valid for their next visit, in-store only.
 It’s important to note that the offer is effective for the next store trip, not the current shopping excursion.
 The retailer is sensitive to the amount of time it takes a consumer to check-out.
 Waiting for consumers to download the mobile app and receive the offer could increase wait time.

 Service Alerts: Order In-store / Pick-up In-store